tweinstein01/Superstore_Project/README.md

   *	West leads with 31%, followed by East (29%) and Central (23%).
   *	Insight: West, East, and Central are key regions; marketing can focus on expanding this three regions.

-* Sales Perfromance by Product Category
+* Sales Performance by Product Category
   * The product categories by total sales are Technology ($632,915), Furniture ($559,402), and Office Supplies ($531,254).
   * Insights:
     * Technology leads as the highest revenue-generating category, indicating strong customer demand and potential.